- 1. Getting geeky with Git #1. Remotes and upstream branches

 Thanks to doing the above, every time somebody tries to create a commit, Git runs Eslint.
 If there are any errors during that process, the commit isn’t created.

-Our team member creating a commit can use the flag to avoid running the hook, but it still adds a layer of automatic code review.
+Our team member creating a commit can use the --no-verify flag to avoid running the pre-commit hook, but it still adds a layer of automatic code review.

-Aside from the and , there are various other client-side hooks worth noting:
+Aside from the pre-commit and prepare-commit-msg, there are various other client-side hooks worth noting:

 For a full list of all client hooks, check out the official documentation.